DustGalaxy/simple-repo-asyncsqla/README.md

     model_config = ConfigDict(from_attributes=True)

-# You can use dataclass or a regular class, but refer to the protocol - Schema
+# You can use dataclass or a regular class, refer to the protocol - Schema for details
 class UserPatch(BaseModel):
     name: str | None = None
     email: str | None = None